 Create a quality multi-channel operation

 There are so many ways to sell your products online.
-You can go through Amazon’s Marketplace, or a platform like Shopify, or a social media site like Facebook or create your own sales page altogether.
+You can go through Amazon’s Marketplace, or a platform like Shopify with 1.75 million active sellers, or a social media site like Facebook or create your own sales page altogether.
 In fact, why not do all four, and then some?
 (You can even look into creating a branded mobile app to ensure a smooth mobile shopping experience.)

 The more places your products appear on the web, the easier it will be for you to sell them.